BioSchemas/bioschemas.github.io/_meetings/2021-07-15_Validation.md

     - GingerTsueng
     - AlanWilliams
 ---

+We plan to bring together members of the community with an interest in validating markup deployments.
+Validation can take many forms from verifying the correctness of the syntax, as supported by the Schema.org Markup Validator ([SMV](https://validator.schema.org/)), to validating a page or a site against Bioschemas profiles.

 The goals for this meeting are to identify:
 - Capabilities of existing validation tools;
 - Requirements for validation tools within the Bioschemas community